fulyaertay/codeceptjs-testing-portfolio-website/README.md

 ## Features
 - I produced 7 scenarios to validate button clicks.
 Each section has own scenarios.
 These are; Menu bar, header or jumbotron, my projects, about, get in touch and footer sections.
 - You can reach all test cases on ./tests folder
-- All test resuls are on the ./output/mochawesome.html file
+- All test resulst are on the ./output/mochawesome.html file

 ## You can run tests using `npx codeceptjs run --reporter mochawesome` command.